TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/README.md

 ````

 I am using `printf()` to print formatted text, and I use graphics primitives like `filled_rectangle()` that can all be looked up in the [ESPHome documentation](https://esphome.io/components/display/index.html).

+> [!NOTE]
+> In this example, the `display:` component handles all screen updates viq a *lambda*: the display automatically clears all content and redraws it completely every second (`update_interval: 1s`).
+That's simple but not very efficient.
+See the [second part of this article](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display/programming/usingesphome/addingdeepsleep) which illustrates how you can efficiently only update those parts of the display that actually *need* new content.

 #### Drawing Icons